Can CBD oil help dogs with cancer?

 The same study examined CBD use for general chronic pain.
 The researchers concluded that there is substantial evidence for cannabis as an effective treatment for chronic pain in animals, and that CBD may also reduce inflammation.

-It has also been shown to help alleviate nausea and vomiting, which are common side effects of chemotherapy (drug treatments that use powerful chemicals to kill fast-growing cells in the body).
+When it comes to alleviating nausea and vomiting, which are common side effects of chemotherapy (powerful drug treatments that kill fast-growing cells in the body), CBD may have a role to play too according to this article.

 Can CBD help slow the spread of cancer cells?